kevin931/poetic/README.md

 ```

 ### As a Python Package
 Poetic contains two major classes: Predictor and Diagnostics.
 Predictor makes predictions and returns a predictions object inherited from the Diagnostics.
-For detailed methods and usage, check the [documentation](https://poetic.readthedocs.io/en/latest/index.html).
-The util module provides metadata, functionalities for loading and downloading necessary data, and initializing.
+For detailed methods and usage, check the [documentation](https://poetic.readthedocs.io/en/latest/index.html) and its [Tutorials and Examples](https://poetic.readthedocs.io/en/latest/usage/index.html#) section.
+The ``util`` module provides metadata, functionalities for loading and downloading necessary data, and initializing.

-Below is the most common usecase:
+Below is the most common use-case as part of the IO and prediction toolchain:

 ```python
   import poetic